 who are typically underrepresented in the field of marine education, to create a window of opportunity for career paths they may have never considered before.

-In the years to come, we also strive to influence job creation and placement by introducing COEGI “graduates” to our network and fund community-based education projects, enabling our trainees to spread ocean literacy even further.
+In the years to come, we also strive to influence job creation and preparation by hosting workshops, introducing COEGI “graduates” to our global network, and funding community-based education projects, enabling our trainees to spread ocean literacy even further.

 As a community foundation, we develop networks and bring people together.
 This starts by allowing communities to define and dictate their local needs and their own paths to effect change.
-COEGI is recruiting mentors from diverse populations to match against our mentees and build a community of ocean literacy practitioners that share information and lessons learned across careers.
-If you are interested in becoming a COEGI mentor, please contact Frances Lang at [email protected].
+COEGI is recruiting mentors from diverse populations to match with our mentees and build a community of ocean literacy practitioners that share information and lessons learned across careers.

 The Bigger Picture

-COEGI is part of our contribution to a larger global community of people working to educate and promote action for ocean health.
+COEGI is part of The Ocean Foundation’s contribution to a larger global community of people working to educate and promote action for ocean health.
 The deep, lasting relationships developed through this initiative will uniquely position COEGI participants to pursue successful marine education careers, and will contribute to making the overall field of ocean conservation more equitable and effective for years to come.

 To learn more about COEGI, sign up for our newsletter and check the “Ocean Literacy” box:

-Our ocean literacy research page provides current data and trends regarding ocean literacy and behavior change and identifies gaps that we can fill within COEGI.
+Our ocean literacy research page provides current data and trends regarding ocean literacy and behavior change and identifies gaps that we can fill with COEGI.